 The super simple reason: Many don't really want to.

-If all of life is more fulfilling than writing, maybe that person really needs to face facts.
+If all of life is more fulfilling than writing, maybe that person really needs to face facts that their vociferous passion may be more talk than walk if video games and Tarantino movies always win out.
 I sure won't be giving them my seal of approval while wearing robes that I totally don't have.

 The slightly more complicated reasons (a writer may have one or more of these):

 1- Writing is the path to something they actually want.
 Usually this comes in simple packages like "fame," "money," or "groupie threesomes," but it can also take on slightly more complicated shapes like "validation" or "exhibitionism" (that's the mental kind not the one where you tie your partner to a chair and make them watch a stranger...um...you know what--I'm getting distracted).
 Some people just want to tell a particular story.
 But their desires for these things are WAY bigger than their actual desire to write.